baradi09/eazyctrl/README.rst

 Note, that not all variables have been mapped to features yet.
-Those, not in the table can be queried and set by the low-level variable access (see below).
-But whenever a named feature is available for a given variable, you should use the more convenient and more robust access via the feature.
+Those, not in the table can be queried and set by the low-level variable access methods (see below).
+But whenever a named feature is available for a given variable, it is recommended to use the more convenient and more robust access via the feature.

 Getting the value of a feature